-Printing infrastructure is a common source of headaches for companies, and it’s not hard to see why.
+When kept separate from your cloud first strategy, your print infrastructure will be a common source of headaches, and it’s not hard to see why.
 With a sole reliance on on-site print servers, one office can have hundreds of print queues operating at any given time, leading to complicated dynamics and a wide error margin.
-And let’s be real—the hassle doesn’t end there.
+And if we’re being real—the hassle doesn’t end there.

-If your business has adopted a cloud-based strategy, then the chances are that most of your IT services have moved to the cloud already.
+If your company employs a cloud-based strategy, then chances are that most of your IT services have moved to the cloud already.
 This includes popular platforms that your team likely uses on a daily basis like Office 365, SharePoint, Azure AD, and more.

-One of the reasons for this is that many companies are under the impression that secure cloud printing isn’t possible.
+One of the reasons for the industry remaining untapped is that many companies are under the impression that secure cloud-based solutions for printing can't exist.
 Or, if they think it’s possible, they worry that it would cause a massive upheaval to their users and the way they print to the point where the switch wouldn’t even be worth it.

-Neither of these assumptions is true—at least they aren’t if you’re strategic about the way you adapt your cloud-first strategy.
-And if you want to be strategic, you’re going to need HCP.
+Neither of these assumptions is true—at least they aren’t if you’re strategic about the way you adapt your cloud first strategy.
+And if you want to be strategic, you’re going to need Hybrid Cloud Platform (HCP).

-Yup, another acronym in the tech world.
+Yes (!), another acronym in the tech world–definitely something we don’t have enough of already.
 In this case, HCP stands for “Hybrid Cloud Platform.”
 But what exactly does that mean?

 HCP is a true cloud-based print infrastructure solution that eliminates the need for print servers.
-Instead, your entire print environment is migrated to the cloud, which means that print jobs are deployed from any device with ease.
+Instead, your entire print environment is migrated to the cloud, which means that print jobs are deployed from any device to a web-based infrastructure with ease.
 With this highly scalable solution, you can shift capacities depending on business needs.

 If you’re concerned about data storage safety with HCP, fear not.
 Whether you choose to use a private cloud or a public cloud service, with HCP, your print jobs always stay safely behind your own firewall’s protection.
 This means that it’s only the central management and set up controlled by the cloud—your data is safe and secure.